coderanger/coderanger.net/content/posts/chef-and-vault.md

 Server itself.
 The verification logic would look similar to the proxy above, getting the existing node object from the database and diffing against the new content.
-If a "protected" field is being changed, an extra ACL could be checked (e.g. `nodes_admin`).
-This would mean having update permissions on the node object would let you change normal fields, but changing a "protected" field would require update on both the normal node object and a new `node_admin` ACL of the same name.
+If a "protected" field is being changed, an extra ACL could be checked (e.g. `node_desired`).
+This would mean having update permissions on the node object would let you change normal fields, but changing a "protected" field would require update on both the normal node object and a new `node_desired` ACL of the same name.
 This is structurally similar to how some Chef policy API calls require both `policy` and `policy_group` permissions.